Pilgrimage, Vacation and Tour -

-MAY 14: BEGINNING OUR PILGRIMAGE Depart North America via jet service enroute to Rome, Italy.
+TUES 9/9: BEGINNING OUR PILGRIMAGE.
+Depart New York, (JFK) via jet service enroute to Florence, Italy.
 Meals will be served in flight.

-MAY 15: ROME Upon your arrival in Rome, you will be met and transferred to your hotel.
-Balance day at leisure.
-Dinner and overnight in Rome.
+WED 9/10: FLORENCE.
+Upon your arrival in Florence, you will be transferred to your hotel (Arrive Florence at 5:30pm - local time).
+Dinner and overnight in Florence.

-MAY 24: FLORENCE / NORTH AMERICA Transfer to the airport for your return flight to North America.
+FRI 9/19 ROME / NEW YORK: Transfer to the airport for your return flight to New York.

 (Plus Tips, Taxes and Fuel Surcharge)